stcorbett/serpapi-code-challenge/README.md

 ![Van Gogh paintings](https://github.com/serpapi/code-challenge/blob/master/files/van-gogh-paintings.png?raw=true "Van Gogh paintings")

+## Command usage
+`ruby bin/extract.rb [file]`

+this command will print json extracted from van-gogh-paintings.html by default.
+If a path to a file is included, it will extract the json from th file.

+### Output json to a file
+`ruby bin/extract.rb > tmp.json`

+### Testing
+Calling `rspec` from the root directory of this project will run the test suite.

 ## Instructions

 This is already fully supported on SerpApi. ([relevant test], [html file], [sample json], and [expected array].)
 Try to come up with your own solution and your own test.
 Extract the painting `name`, `extensions` array (date), and Google `link` in an array.

 Fork this repository and make a PR when ready.
 We recommand to use 4 hours of your time.

 Programming language wise, Ruby (with RSpec tests) is strongly suggested but feel free to use whatever you feel like.